 - Now, making your own black walnut tincture is something that we generally only advise for experienced herbal users.
 You should start with just a single drop of the stuff in your pet’s food and monitor any signs and symptoms going forward.
 If there are any adverse effects whatsoever, discontinue use immediately and seek medical attention from a veterinarian.

 - A tincture is generally about 40 to 60 percent alcohol, with black walnut tincture being the most effective when the green hulls are soaked in alcohol for at least three days and as many as three weeks.
 There are some tinctures that are not good for internal use, so be sure that you purchase one that is safe for dogs and internal use.

 As mentioned, there are many reasons to be wary around black walnut.
 Despite the fact that it is, when used properly, tremendously effective at doing what it does, it can also be toxic if used improperly.
 As we always caution, anything that can be used to kill something like a tapeworm can also have adverse effects fr your animal.

 Be extremely careful with black walnut and, if you have any doubts at all about this treatment option, avoid it.

 As mentioned, black walnut can be a tricky one.
-It is as good a symptomatic treatment for worms as there is, but using it as such avoids getting to the heart of why your dog has worms and only serves as a very effective bandage on a larger problems.
+It is as good a symptomatic treatment for worms as there is, but using black walnut for heartworm treatmentas such avoids getting to the heart of why your dog has worms and only serves as a very effective bandage on larger problems.

-For this reason and because of the aforementioned preventative measures, we discourage use of black walnut for most cases and suggest that it only be used where absolutely necessary.
+For this reason and because of the aforementioned preventative measures, we discourage the use of black walnut for most cases and suggest that it only be used where absolutely necessary.